colemanomartin/mpf-docs/hardware/multimorphic/leds.rst

 Amplifying PD-LED channels with FETs
 ------------------------------------

-PD-LED drives LEDs with a current of 22mA.
-However, it cannot exceed its operating voltage and can only drive very few LEDs at once.
-If you want to drive more than a few LEDs on one channel (e.g. GIs or long strips) you can connect a FET (as stated in the manual).
+The PD-LED drives LEDs with a current of 22mA at 3.3 volts.
+With this current limitation, it an only drive (at most) a few LEDs per channel.
+If you want to drive flashers, GIs or long LED strips, the PD-LED can switch a seperate voltage with more power through a FET (as stated in the manual).
 This is an example of such a circuit:

 .. image:: /hardware/images/FET-LEDs.png

-Please make sure to connect your PD-LED and the FET to the same :doc:`common ground </hardware/voltages_and_power/voltages_and_power>` or your FET will smoke when connecting power.
+Please make sure to connect your PD-LED and the sourse pin of the FET to the same :doc:`common ground </hardware/voltages_and_power/voltages_and_power>` or your FET will smoke when connecting power.